oddsdk/odd-app-template/README.md

 Check out the [Webnative Guide](https://guide.fission.codes/developers/webnative) for Webnative questions or [UCAN.xyz](https://ucan.xyz) for UCAN questions.

+## 📛 Usernames

+When you go through the registration flow in WAT, the username you type in the form field has a #{DID} appended to it in the background.
+We did this to enable discord style usernames where users can share the same usernames, but have unique identifiers attached to the end to distinguish them from one another.
+We then create a hash of the `fullUsername`(the one with the #{DID} appended to the end) that is passed to Webnative.
+So Webnative only has a notion of the `hashed` username currently.
+This should also allow users to create usernames using emojis or non-English characters.
+Also, this is the only username schema that currently supports our File System recovery flow.

+You don’t necessarily need to follow that same pattern though.
+If you were to register two of the same usernames in the app without hashing them, you would be able to call `session.authStrategy.isUsernameAvailable(username)` to ensure duplicate usernames aren't present in the app.
+We will be working on porting some of this functionality over to the Webnative library over the next while and we will be updating the docs to reflect that.

 ## 🧨 Deploy

 Any static hosting platform should be supported.
 The Webnative App Template is currently deployed on: